ORDER BY Clause

 Ascending and descending sorts:

 The default sort order (the same as using the ASC keyword) puts the smallest values at the start of the result set, and the largest values at the end.
 Specifying the DESC keyword reverses that order.

 See NULL for details about how NULL values are positioned in the sorted result set, and how to use the NULLS FIRST and NULLS LAST clauses.
 (The sort position for NULL values in ORDER BY ...
 DESC queries is changed in Impala 1.2.1 and higher to be more standards-compliant, and the NULLS FIRST and NULLS LAST keywords are new in Impala 1.2.1.)

 Prior to Impala 1.4.0, Impala required any query including an ORDER BY clause to also use a LIMIT clause.
 In Impala 1.4.0 and higher, the LIMIT clause is optional for ORDER BY queries.
 In cases where sorting a huge result set requires enough memory to exceed the Impala memory limit for a particular node, Impala automatically uses a temporary disk work area to perform the sort operation.

 Complex type considerations:

 In CDH 5.5 / Impala 2.3 and higher, the complex data types STRUCT, ARRAY, and MAP are available.
 These columns cannot be referenced directly in the ORDER BY clause.
 When you query a complex type column, you use join notation to "unpack" the elements of the complex type, and within the join query you can include an ORDER BY clause to control the order in the result set of the scalar elements from the complex type.
-See Complex Types (CDH 5.5 and higher only) for details about Impala support for complex types.
+See Complex Types (CDH 5.5 or higher only) for details about Impala support for complex types.

 The following query shows how a complex type column cannot be directly used in an ORDER BY clause: